vaadin/dsp-demo/README.md

-# Hedge Documentation
+# My Design System Documentation

 This project contains the documentation for the design system of a fictional company.
 It is developed and built using the Vaadin Design System Publisher.

-See the [Design System Publisher documentation](https://vaadin.com/docs/latest/tools/dspublisher/overview) for more info
+See the [Design System Publisher documentation](https://vaadin.com/docs/latest/tools/dspublisher/overview) for more info.